 Introductions are in order.

 Hi.
-My name is James, a native Ohioan who has spent the past twenty years as a power tool repairman, honing my skills and developing techniques for the preservation and restoration of vintage machinery, power tools, and small engine-powered equipment.
+My name is James, a native Ohioan who has spent the past twenty-three years as a power tool repairman, honing my skills and developing techniques for the preservation and restoration of vintage machinery, power tools, and small engine-powered equipment.
 I use this skill and experience to resurrect the various products made by the Porter-Cable Machine Company of Syracuse, New York (hence the name of this site).
 I have spent decades building a shop filled with these machines and tools and put them back to work repairing other examples.
 I’ve rebuilt or restored items for people all over the country and I plan on salvaging these pieces of history for the rest of my days.

 In my time at the workbench, I’ve gathered together a respectable collection, comprising hundreds of items from virtually every product line.
 My shop is full of company artifacts from the long-lived A-3 to an example of a three-phase sander made in such small numbers that it never had an official model number; from a 1/4″ pistol grip that barely weighs 3lbs to a 14″ metal lathe that tips the scales at over a ton.
 I have ephemera from clip art sent to dealers to a cast aluminum ashtray, complete with a miniature B-10 sander.